This topic contains information on escrow accounts, including:

 First mortgages generally must provide for the deposit of escrow funds to pay as they come due, including taxes, ground rents, premiums for property insurance, and premiums for flood insurance.
 However, escrow deposits for the payment of premiums for borrower-purchased mortgage insurance (if applicable) are mandatory.
 For the calculation of the monthly real estate tax payment lenders must comply with all federal and state regulations in calculating the amount to be collected for any established escrow account.

 Fannie Mae does not require an escrow deposit for property or flood insurance premiums for an individual unit in a condo, co-op, or PUD when the project in which the unit is located is covered by a blanket insurance policy purchased by the homeowners’ association or co-op corporation.

 If a special assessment levied against the property was not paid at loan closing, the borrower’s payment must include appropriate accruals to ensure that any estimated annual payment toward the assessment will be accumulated by the time it comes due.

-For certain refinance transactions where the borrower is financing real estate taxes in the loan amount, an escrow account is required, subject to applicable law or regulation.
-Refer to B2-1.3-02, Limited Cash-Out Refinance Transactions, and B2-1.3-03, Cash-Out Refinance Transactions.
+For certain refinance transactions where the borrower is financing real estate taxes in the loan amount, an escrow account is required, subject to applicable laws or regulations.
+See B2-1.3-03, Cash-Out Refinance Transactions for more information.